Software Engineering

 Experience

-Make an impression on future employers by becoming a student member of the Association for Computing Machinery (ACM).
-You’ll connect with computing professionals from across the country and have the opportunity to compete in ACM’s programming contests.
-In 2022, a Northwestern team placed 16th among 95 schools in our region—the second-best finish for a school from Iowa and for a private liberal arts college.
+Make an impression on future employers by becoming a student member of the Association for Computing Machinery (ACM), where you'll connect with computing professionals from across the country.
+Northwestern students also participate in the International Collegiate Programming Contest.
+In 2022, a Northwestern team placed 16th among 95 schools in our region—the second-best finish for a school from Iowa.

-Make an impression on future employers by becoming a student member of the Association for Computing Machinery (ACM).
-You’ll connect with computing professionals from across the country and have the opportunity to compete in ACM’s programming contests.
-In 2022, a Northwestern team placed 16th among 95 schools in our region—the second-best finish for a school from Iowa and for a private liberal arts college.
+Make an impression on future employers by becoming a student member of the Association for Computing Machinery (ACM), where you'll connect with computing professionals from across the country.
+Northwestern students also participate in the International Collegiate Programming Contest.
+In 2022, a Northwestern team placed 16th among 95 schools in our region—the second-best finish for a school from Iowa.

 Faculty